CrossFunctional/drupal-the-right-way/_posts/02-01-01-Code-Style-Guide.md

 # Code Style Guide  {#code_style_guide_title}

 The PHP community is large and diverse, composed of innumerable libraries, frameworks, and components.
-It is common for PHP developers to choose several of these and combine them into a single project.
+It is common for Drupal developers to choose several of these and combine them into a single project.
 It is important that PHP code adhere (as close as possible) to a common code style to make it easy for developers to mix and match various libraries for their projects.